Vivek-04022001/documentation/coredev/plips.md

 -   If you find this is the case, and your PLIP is anything more than trivial, maybe some more vetting should be done.
 -   The seconder field is REQUIRED.

-We will send the PLIP back to you if it is not filled in.
+We will send the PLIP back to you if it's not filled in.
 Currently, this is just someone else who thinks your PLIP is a good idea, a +1.

 In the near future, we will start asking that the seconder is either a coding partner, or someone who is willing and able to finish the PLIP should something happen to the implementer.